10 Best Driving Games In 2025

 EA Sports WRC

-Although it threw away the foundations of its predecessor, Dirt Rally 2.0, the game generally feels improved in our options.
+Although it threw away the foundations of its predecessor, Dirt Rally 2.0, the game generally feels improved in our opinion.
 Throw in an engaging career mode, a brilliant car list and even the ability to build your own rally monsters, and this becomes a must-play.

 Platforms: PC, PS5, Xbox Series S/X